ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

         *   For each hotel, a variable is created to hold the hotel name, followed by space, and the word rooms.
         *   The line after it adds to that variable with the number of available rooms in that hotel.
         *   The += operator is used to add content to an existing variable.
+*   Adding & Removing Properties
+    -   Once you've created an object using literal or constructor notation, you can add new properties to it.
+You do this using the dot notation.
+    -   In the following example we use dot notation to add details on the hotel facilities using Booleans.
+        *   let hotel = {
+        *   name: 'Park',
+        *   rooms: 120,
+        *   booked: 77
+        *   };
+        *   hotel.gym = true;
+        *   hotel.pool = false;
+        *   delete hotel.booked;
+    -   Having added these properties to the object, you can access them just like any of the objects other properties.
+Here, they update the value of the class attribute on their respective elements to show either a check mark or a cross mark.
+    -   To delete a property, you use the keyword delete, and then use dot notation to identify the property or method you want to remove from the object.
+    -   In this case, the booked Property is removed from the object.
+        *   If an object is created using a constructor function, this syntax only adds or removes the properties from the one instance of the object, not all objects created with that function.